 Find your angle

-“Be sure not to get so close [to your baby] that the camera uses a very wide angle.
-It’s better to step back a bit and zoom in,” says Morris.
+“Be sure not to get so close to your baby that the camera uses a very wide angle.
+It’s better to step back a bit and zoom in,” explains Morris.
 Shooting from too close a range can cause image distortion, making your baby’s head and body appear wider than they actually are.

 Think outside the box